 As noted in the discussion of the RAPID study below, the RAPID study will incorporate a repeat dose administration regimen of study drug (either 70 mg of etripamil or placebo).
 Specifically, patients will be instructed to administer a repeat administration of study drug if they have not experienced symptom relief within 10 minutes of the first study drug administration.
 This tailored regimen utilizes a repeat-dose similar to current PSVT treatment practices with intravenous drugs in the emergency department setting.
 A similar regimen, using repeat doses of 30 mg etripamil administered 10 minutes apart, was tested in one cohort of the original phase 1 trial (study MSP-2017-1096).
 As shown in the figure below, this regimen allowed for greater systemic exposure to etripamil in this cohort, as measured by a second maximum concentration after the second administration, as well as a total Area Under the Curve.
-We believe this data supports the hypothesis underlying our RAPID trial regimen that a second administration will increase bioavailability and result in a greater therapeutic effect.
+We believe this PK data supports the hypothesis underlying our RAPID trial regimen that a second administration will improve the impact of etripamil on AV nodal conduction and result in a greater therapeutic effect.